Tools

 What are the Pros and Cons of Ceramic Cookware?

 It’s hard to ignore the designer colors and sleek, minimalist shapes of ceramic cookware—especially when those ads keep popping up in your Instagram feed (you know the ones).
 Like with any trendy cookware item, however, it’s reasonable to feel a healthy dose of skepticism.
-That’s why we wanted to help demystify ceramic cookware: the pros, the cons, and where the name actually comes from.
+In honor of our new CeramiClad™ Collection, we wanted to help demystify ceramic cookware: the advantages, the considerations, and where the name actually comes from.

 What Is Ceramic Cookware?